 From the North to the South, Goa has an incredible coastline and there is never a day without a beach.
 So, here is our list of the top five beaches in Goa:

-- Morjim: Apart from being in the list of every traveller, Morjim beach is famous for its the nesting ground for olive ridley sea turtles.
+- Morjim: Apart from being on the list of every traveler, Morjim beach is famous for its the nesting ground for olive ridley sea turtles.

 - Arossim: This beach is famous for its culinary offerings.

-- Majorda: Undoubtedly, this is the most picturesque beaches in the south of Goa.
+- Majorda: Undoubtedly, these is the most picturesque beaches in the south of Goa.

 - Cola: This beach is known for its quiet side and the best spot where you can camp overnight in comfortable safari tents right on the sand.